farhanabi/leetcode-js/README.md

 # LeetCode JS Solutions

 This repository contains my runtime optimized solutions to various LeetCode problems.
-Each solution is saved as a separate JavaScript file in the root directory.
+Each solution is saved as a separate folder in the root directory.

 ## Folder Structure